-^{} Sadbhav Infrastructure Project Limited (SIPL) and Adani Road Transport Limited (ARTL) executed Share Purchase Agreement (SPA) on August 16, 2021 (Amended and restated on January 27, 2022), for sale of equity shares of Maharashtra Border Check Post Network Limited (MBCPNL) a subsidiaries of SIPL, out of which 49% shares have been transferred to ARTL for the year ended March 31, 2023.
+\ Sadbhav Infrastructure Project Limited (SIPL) and Adani Road Transport Limited (ARTL) executed Share Purchase Agreement (SPA) on August 16, 2021 (Amended and restated on January 27, 2022), for sale of equity shares of Maharashtra Border Check Post Network Limited (MBCPNL) a subsidiaries of SIPL, out of which 49% shares have been transferred to ARTL for the year ended March 31, 2023.

 The members of the Company have passed special resolution on 21st March, 2023 through Postal Ballot for the proposed sale and transfer of 100% of the equity shares capital held by the Company (including through its nominees) in Sadbhav Bhavnagar Highway Limited and Sadbhav Una Highway Limited, to Kalthia Engineering & Construction Limited ("Kalthia Group" or the "Buyer") in one or more tranches.
-However, Sadbhav Bhavnagar Highway Limited and Sadbhav Una Highway Limited ceased to be wholly-owned subsidiaries of the company pursuant to share transfer executed in the month of June-July, 2023.
+However, Sadbhav Bhavnagar Highway Limited and Sadbhav Una Highway Limited to share transfer executed in the month of June-July, 2023.